OURSIP FAQs

 If you are enrolled in direct-deposit, you will receive your stipend award as an electronic transfer three to five days after the award is paid in SAFE.
 If you are not enrolled, you will receive a paper-check to the address that Princeton Treasury has on file, which may take longer.

 • On-campus OURSIP interns receive the portion of their stipend intended for miscellaneous expenses as a lump sum payment typically sometime during the week before the start of the program.
-The remaining portion of the award intended for on-campus housing and dining expenses is paid directly to Conference and Event Services.
+The remaining portion of the award intended for on-campus housing and dining expenses is paid by the program directly to Conference and Event Services.

 • Off-campus OURSIP interns receive a lump sum payment to cover nine weeks of food, lodging, and miscellaneous expenses prior to the start of their internship; students should carefully budget their funds so they last the entire nine weeks.